Silas House: Writing

 House's writing has appeared several times in The New York Times (including his hugely popular essay "The Art of Being Still") and The Atlantic.
 His work has also appeared in Time, The Washington Post, The Bitter Southerner, and other publications.
 In 2022 one of his essays was chosen by editor Alexander Chee for the book The Best American Essays 2022.
 House's work has been anthologized in New Stories From the South: The Year's Best, 2004 and Best Food Writing: 2014.
 He wrote the introductions to Missing Mountains, a study of mountaintop removal; From Walton's Mountain to Tomorrow, a biography of Earl Hamner, Jr.; and Gregory of Nyssa's Life of Moses, a new edition by HarperCollins.
 House's essays and short stories have been featured on NPR's All Things Considered several times during his time there as a commentator.

 House is also a playwright.
 In 2005, he wrote the play The Hurting Part, which was produced by the University of Kentucky.
 In 2009 his second play, Long Time Travelling, was produced by the Actor's Guild of Lexington (Kentucky).
 In 2012, Berea College Laboratory Theatre presented his controversial play, This Is My Heart For You, about a small town divided by a gay rights discrimination case and hate crime.
 The latter two plays were both subsequently staged at the Contemporary American Theatre Festival in Shepherdstown, West Virginia.

-Since 2021, House has served as editor of the imprint Fireside Industries at the University Press of Kentucky.
-Books he has acquired and edited there have been widely acclaimed, and include Even as We Breathe by Annette Saunooke Clapsaddle, the first novel to be published by an enrolled member of the Eastern Band of Cherokee; Daughters of Muscadine by Monic Ductan (2024 Tennessee Book of the Year Award-Novel); The Girl Singer by Marianne Worthington (2023 Weatherford Book of the Year Award); and Drowned Town by Jayne Moore Waldrop (2022 Foreword Indies Book of the Year Award).
+From 2021 to 2025, House served as editor of the imprint Fireside Industries at the University Press of Kentucky.

+Books he has acquired and edited there include Even as We Breathe by Annette Saunooke Clapsaddle, the first novel to be published by an enrolled member of the Eastern Band of Cherokee; Daughters of Muscadine by Monic Ductan (2024 Tennessee Book of the Year Award-Novel); The Girl Singer by Marianne Worthington (2023 Weatherford Book of the Year Award); and Drowned Town by Jayne Moore Waldrop (2022 Foreword Indies Book of the Year Award).